-The Baptist College of Florida has received full approval by the State of Florida Department of Education for the Elementary Education (Grades K-6)/ESOL Endorsement/Reading Endorsement program, for graduates from July 1, 2014-June 30, 2019.
+The Baptist College of Florida has received full approval by the State of Florida Department of Education for the Elementary Education (Grades K-6)/ESOL Endorsement/Reading Endorsement program.
 This automatically qualifies a graduate of the Elementary Education program at BCF for a Professional Florida Teaching Certificate from the State of Florida Department of Education.

-For the programs of English Secondary Education, Education Studies, History/Social Studies Secondary Education, and Music Education, a degree from BCF in these programs does not automatically qualify the student for a Florida Professional Teaching Certificate.
+For the programs of English Secondary Education, Education Studies, and History/Social Studies Secondary Education, a degree from BCF in these programs does not automatically qualify the student for a Florida Professional Teaching Certificate.
 To obtain a Professional Teaching Certificate for one of these programs, a graduate must apply for a Florida Temporary Teaching Certificate, obtain a teaching position, and participate in the system's new teacher program or alternative certification program.
 Those interested in obtaining a Florida teaching certificate should contact the Office of Teacher Certification, Department of Education, Tallahassee, Florida 32301.